Skip to main content

 What should you eat if you have tonsillitis?

-You've got tonsillitis and your throat feels like sandpaper, you feel nauseous and it is difficult to swallow, which is making eating - and wanting to eat - challenging.
+You've got tonsillitis and your throat feels like sandpaper.
+You feel nauseous and it is difficult to swallow, which is making eating - and wanting to eat - challenging.
 When you're not feeling well, however, it's important to keep your strength up.
-So what should you eat if you've got tonsillitis?
+So, if you're wondering what to eat with tonsillitis, we've got you covered.

 Continue reading below